 What Is Aloe Vera?

 Aloe vera is a naturally derived ingredient known for its soothing properties.
 It can come in powder, liquid, and gel form and can be found in products like creams, moisturizers, gels, and masks.
 The leaves of the aloe vera plant are made up of three layers: the inner gel or mucilage (which is 99.5% water), the middle latex layer, and the outer layer or rind.
 So how did aloe vera get its reputation for being a magical cure-all ingredient?
-That likely has to do with the fact that the other 0.5% is made up of a wide range of chemicals—more than 75.
+That likely has to do with the fact that the other 0.5% is made up of a wide range of chemicals.
 "Aloe is rich in vitamins, amino acids, polysaccharides, and phytosterols, so it has all these calming, great properties," Nussbaum says.
 "Additionally, it has vitamins A, C, D, and E, and it also has minerals, like zinc, potassium, and magnesium, so it really is this rich gel or extract that can be used for a variety of things," Nussbaum says.

 Despite all the anecdotal testimonials about the miraculous effects it has on the skin, there's not enough medical research to support most of these claims.
 Romanowski says when it comes to its actual benefits, there are two main functions: to soothe and moisturize the skin.
 Nussbaum adds, "There are tons of uses for it, and it’s great for face masks and calming, but it’s not better than other things we have, like vitamin C and niacinamide.
 It’s a safe thing to use for the skin for hydration and anti-inflammatory, but it’s not an end-all, be-all."